crscardellino/crscardellino.github.io/_harp/public/posts/python-to-scala-ii.md

 under that name) is more common among imperative languages, and means you have a state that can change the final computation.

-This is not a tutorial for programming language (not even on Scala) but to understand the basics of Scala.
+This is not a tutorial for functional programming (not even on Scala) but to understand the basics of Scala.
 Scala is a multi-paradigm language and can be used for imperative programming.
 Still, if you are learning Scala I would recommend you to learn something on functional programming.
 Otherwise you will be wasting the full Scala potential.
 If you are interested in this matter there should be lots of tutorials and resources on the internet, but my personal recommendation is to take the [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun), in [Coursera](https://www.coursera.org/), by Martin Odersky (the designer of the Scala language).